 - A new interface between the UE ID Server and the NEF for the NEF to be able to consume the UE ID Server service is required.

 - EES Eees_UEIdentifier API and NEF's Nnef_UEId API needs minor update to allow the use of UE ID token as an input parameter.

-Editor’s Note: Further evaluation is FFS.

 6.7 Solution #7: Verification of EEC provided IP address